SaahilParmar/CS50P/Problem Set 7/working/README.md

 ### Hints

-* Recall that the re module comes with quite a few functions, per - docs.python.org/3/library/re.html, including search.
+* Recall that the re module comes with quite a few functions, per - [docs.python.org/3/library/re.html](https://docs.python.org/3/library/re.html), including search.
-* Recall that regular expressions support quite a few special characters, per - docs.python.org/3/library/re.html#regular-expression-syntax.
+* Recall that regular expressions support quite a few special characters, per - [docs.python.org/3/library/re.html#regular-expression-syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax).
-* Because backslashes in regular expressions could be mistaken for escape sequences (like \n), best to use Python’s raw string notation for regular expression patterns, else pytest will warn with DeprecationWarning: invalid escape sequence.
+* Because backslashes in regular expressions could be mistaken for escape sequences (like \n), best to use [Python’s raw string notation for regular expression patterns](https://docs.python.org/3/library/re.html#module-re), else pytest will warn with DeprecationWarning: invalid escape sequence.
 Just as format strings are prefixed with f, so are raw strings prefixed with r.
 For instance, instead of "harvard\.edu", use r"harvard\.edu".
-* Note that re.search, if passed a pattern with “capturing groups” (i.e., parentheses), returns a “match object,” per - docs.python.org/3/library/re.html#match-objects, wherein matches are 1-indexed, which you can access individually with group, per - docs.python.org/3/library/re.html#re.Match.group, or collectively with groups, per - docs.python.org/3/library/re.html#re.Match.groups.
+* Note that re.search, if passed a pattern with “capturing groups” (i.e., parentheses), returns a “match object,” per - [docs.python.org/3/library/re.html#match-objects](https://docs.python.org/3/library/re.html#match-objects), wherein matches are 1-indexed, which you can access individually with group, per - [docs.python.org/3/library/re.html#re.Match.group](https://docs.python.org/3/library/re.html#re.Match.group), or collectively with groups, per - [docs.python.org/3/library/re.html#re.Match.groups](https://docs.python.org/3/library/re.html#re.Match.groups).
-* Note that you can format an int with leading zeroes with code like print(f"{n:02}") wherein, if n is a single digit, it will be prefixed with one 0, per docs.python.org/3/library/string.html#format-string-syntax.
+* Note that you can format an int with leading zeroes with code like print(f"{n:02}") wherein, if n is a single digit, it will be prefixed with one 0, per [docs.python.org/3/library/string.html#format-string-syntax](https://docs.python.org/3/library/string.html#format-string-syntax).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir working

+to make a folder called working in your codespace.
+Then execute

+$ cd working

+to change directories into that folder.
+You should now see your terminal prompt as working/ $.
+You can now execute

+$ code working.py

-Code working.py to make a file called working.py where you’ll write your program.
+to make a file called working.py where you’ll write your program.
 Be sure to also execute

+$ code test_working.py

-Code test_working.py to create a file called test_working.py where you’ll write tests for your program.
+to create a file called test_working.py where you’ll write tests for your program.

 # How to Test